nanomsg/nng/docs/ref/api/index.md

 # API Reference

 This section is a reference guide for the _NNG_ programming interfaces.
-It is meant to serve as a refernce, rather than as a tutorial.
+It is meant to serve as a reference, rather than as a tutorial.

 The material here is organized by major areas of functionality.